FI

 Discover the authentic regional dishes and local favorites that showcase Fiji's diverse culinary traditions.

-Ika Vakalolo (Fish cooked in coconut milk)
+Ika Vakalolo (Fish in coconut milk)

 Must Try!

-Ika Vakalolo (Fish cooked in coconut milk)
+Ika Vakalolo (Fish in coconut milk)

 Fish, often snapper or grouper, is simmered in coconut milk with onions, tomatoes, and spices.
 It's a popular dish served with rice or cassava.